On the $v$-adic values of G-functions II: Introduction

-The main paradigm of this series of papers follows the following general picture: \begin{para} Consider a $1$-parameter family $f:\CX\rightarrow S$ of $g$-dimensional abelian varieties defined over some number field $K$ and assume that $s_0\in S(K)$ is a point whose fiber is of a type of ``special interest''(e.g. has unlikely many endomorphisms etc).

-To the pair $(\CX\rightarrow S,s_0)$ we may associate a family of G-functions that we think of as ``centered'' at the point $s_0$.
-What can we infer about the archimedean and non-archimedean values of these G-functions on points $s\in S(\bar{\Q})$ that are of the ``same special type'' as $s_0$? \end{para}

-In \cite{papaspadicpart1} we study this problem for ``splittings in $\mathcal{A}_2$''.
-Here, as evident from our discussion so far, we consider the prototypical case of \Cref{paradigm}, that were we have a $1$-parameter family of elliptic curves, i.e. $g=1$, on which we wish to study points whose fibers acquire complex multiplication.
+In this installment of our series, we study the case of a $1$-parameter family of elliptic curves and the values of the associated G-functions at points whose fibers are CM elliptic curves.

-This problem is the most studied of its kind.
-Indeed, F. Beukers has already given a first answer to this in \cite{beukers}.
-Contemporary to Beukers' aforementioned paper is the survey \cite{andremots} of Y. Andr\'e, where he uses vastly different tools from those of Beukers, in the study of \Cref{paradigm} for $g=1$.
-Towards this direction, our results, modulo some technical considerations, may be summarized as the following: \begin{theorem} In the setting of \Cref{paradigm} assume that $g=1$ and $s_0$ is a point whose fiber has CM by $\Q(\sqrt{-3})$.
-Let $Y_G$ be the family of abelian varieties associated to the pair $(\CX\rightarrow S,s_0)$.
-Then, if $v\in \Sigma_{K(s)}$ is such that $s$ is $v$-adically close to $s_0$ there exists a polynomial $R_{s,v}\in\bar{\Q}[\underline{X}]$ for which $\iota_v(R_{s,v}(Y_G(s)))=0$ and $R_{s,v}(Y_G(x))\neq0$ on the functional level.

-Moreover, if $v$ is a place of good ordinary reduction of the fiber $\CX_{s_0}$ then $R_{s,v}$ is independent of such $v$. \end{theorem}